-Robert Mangialardi, voice
+Robert Mangialardi, baritone

 Robert R. Mangialardi is currently Visiting Professor of music and Director of the Opera Theatre program at Illinois Wesleyan University.
 Mr. Mangialardi's recent opera theater productions have included “Don Giovanni”, “Ballymore”, “The Elixir of Love”, “and “The Medium.”
 Prior to beginning his career at IWU, Mr. Mangialardi directed and taught voice for 14 years at Millikin University in Decatur, IL.

 Mr. Mangialardi has performed throughout the Midwest with companies such as the Illinois Shakespeare Festival, Illinois Opera Theater, Sunshine Theater, Fireside Theater, Illinois Voices Theater and The Barn Theater.
 Robert has also done many television commercials for companies such as Amtrak and Black’s Hardware Company.